vachiwome/mln_interface/mln_interface/docs/tutorial.rst

 	**MLNQuery** - This is the query string

 	**MLNConfig** - This specifies which engine, inference method etc is going to be used for inference.
-This is mandatory on the first query but optional once set once.
+This should be set at least once.

 Indices and tables
 ==================